rmldj/hcp-utils/docs/index.md

 > dict_keys(['white_left', 'white_right', 'white', 'midthickness_left', 'midthickness_right', 'midthickness', 'pial_left', 'pial_right', 'pial', 'inflated_left', 'inflated_right', 'inflated', 'very_inflated_left', 'very_inflated_right', 'very_inflated', 'flat_left', 'flat_right', 'flat', 'sphere_left', 'sphere_right', 'sphere', 'sulc', 'sulc_left', 'sulc_right'])

-Here `white` is the top of white matter, `pial` is the surface of the brain, `midthickness` is halfway between them, while `inflated` and `very_inflated` may be better for visualization. `flat` is a 2D flat representation.
+Here `white` is the top of white matter, `pial` is the surface of the brain, `midthickness` is halfway between them, while `inflated` and `very_inflated` are mostly useful for visualization. `flat` is a 2D flat representation.

 In order to make an interactive 3D surface plot using `nilearn` of the normalized fMRI data (thresholded at 1.5) at t=29 on the inflated group average mesh, we write